What is Cognitive Behavioral Therapy (CBT)?

 CBT should be designed to focus on the current issues and situations that are difficult for them.

-The past issues should be brought only when the patient wants to bring those.
+The past issues should be brought up only when the patient wants to bring those.
 Also, if the patient is trapped in thoughts and beliefs from childhood and it is necessary to go to the past to help the patient to free from those thoughts, the therapist and the patient can go back to the past.

 CBT is not just treating the problem.
 It focuses on educating the patient about how the process works, how thoughts inspire feelings and behavior, how to recognize own thoughts and beliefs and evaluate those, and how to plan behavioral changes.
 The therapist has to ensure that the patients can work on their own thoughts and beliefs.